ampproject/amp.dev/content/docs/design/responsive_amp.md

 ## Add styles to a page

-Migrate CSS inside a `<style amp-custom>` tag in the head of the document.
+Add your CSS inside a `<style amp-custom>` tag in the head of the document.
 For example:

 [sourcecode:html]